snorkysnark/ralsei-py/docs/index.rst

    .. container:: logo-text

-      **Ralsei** is a Python framework for building modular data pipelines acting on a SQL database.
+      **Ralsei** is a lightweight and portable Python framework designed for analysts who need to quickly build modular data pipelines.
-      Inspired by `kedro <https://kedro.org/>`_ and `dbt <https://www.getdbt.com/>`_, it aims to combine data collection (through scraping/APIs) and data processing in a single declarative pipeline.
+      It enables users to create comprehensive data preparation workflows that integrate both data collection and processing in a single, declarative pipeline.
+      This framework is particularly beneficial
+      for those who prefer not to depend on cloud-based solutions or local infrastructure setups.

 Design goals
 ------------

-* Lightweight and portable
-* Preserve knowledge of how certain data was acquired, in form of a pipeline script
-* Both for data collection/downloading and analysis
-* Control of workflow: rerun any specific task on-demand
-* Support for resumable long-running tasks
+* **Modular Design**: Allows for the creation of reusable tasks, making it easy to maintain and adapt pipelines as data requirements evolve.
+* **SQL Database Integration**: Operates directly on SQL databases, storing everything from raw data to processed results, thereby simplifying data tracking and analysis.
+* **Resumable Tasks**: Supports long-running tasks with the ability to resume operations at the row level, minimizing reprocessing in case of interruptions.
+* **Workflow Control**: Provides full control over the workflow, enabling users to rerun specific tasks on-demand and manage dependencies effectively.

 Installation
 ------------